onzfonz/comp227/src/content/5/en/part5d.md

 ![terminal output of running npm e2e tests showing passed](../../images/5/39x.png)

-Note that videos of the test execution will be saved to *cypress/videos/*, so you should probably git ignore this directory.
+Notice that videos of the test execution will be saved to *cypress/videos/*, so you should probably git ignore this directory.

 The frontend and the test code can be found on the [GitHub](https://github.com/comp227/part2-notes/tree/part5-11) branch *part5-11*.